Teams meeting recording

-Users can manually delete their recordings prior to the expiration date unless there is a Purview retention policy that prevents it.
-If a recording that’s still in the retention period is manually deleted by a user, the recording will be held in the Preservation Hold library.
-However, the recording will show as deleted to the end user.
+Users can manually delete their recordings prior to the expiration date unless there's a Purview retention policy that prevents it.
+If a user manually deletes a recording that's still in the retention period, the recording is held in the Preservation Hold library.
+However, the recording shows as deleted to the end user.
 To find out more, see Learn about retention for SharePoint and OneDrive.

 Deletion of recordings

 The recording is usually deleted within a day after the expiration date but in rare instances could take as long as five days.
-The file owner will receive an email notification when the recording expires and will be directed to the recycle bin to recover the recording.
+The file owner receives an email notification when the recording expires and is directed to the recycle bin if they want to recover the recording.

 Expiration of migrated recordings from Stream (Classic)

-Migrated recordings from Stream (Classic) will not come with an expiration set on them.
+Migrated recordings from Stream (Classic) won't come with an expiration set on them.
 Instead, we encourage admins to only migrate recordings that they want to retain.
-More details can be found in the Use OneDrive for Business and SharePoint or Stream for meeting recordings.

 Temporary storage when unable to upload to OneDrive and SharePoint